What is THE #1 Most Important Tip for Selling Online?

 That’s all.
 The End.
 You may be excused.

 But I hope you’ll hang with me while we expound on this a little more.

 It sounds like a no-brainer, but if you don’t have attractive photos, no amount of other tips and tricks will help you sell successfully.

 Not that I have “arrived,” you understand.
 My efforts at this goal are always a work in progress.

 I can’t tell you the number of times I have bought what I thought was a unique item, only to get home and see 3 pages of the same thing on Etsy.
 Frustrating.

 But surprisingly, mine often sells.
 Why?
 Good clear photos that show the whole item.
 Not partially cut off, blurry, or too dark.
 I know this sounds overly simplistic.
 Everyone knows that, right?

 But here’s what I see on Etsy ALL the time.
-Photos with items cut off, requiring an extra click for a potential buyer to see the whole thing, and they often won’t bother.
+Photos with items cut off, like the two below, requiring an extra click for a potential buyer to see the whole thing, and they often won’t bother.